Patina Perfection

-When I hold an object in my hand I know if it’s right or not, and if I go against my instinct I will never like it and I will never offer it for sale on Quintessentially French - it goes straight into the Vide Grenier box when I get home.
-(French residents, and even professional brocanteuses like me, can have a clear out and sell their own possessions at Vide Greniers or ‘empty your attic’ car boot type sales without falling foul of the French rules.)
+When I hold an object in my hand I instinctively know if it’s right or not, and if I go against my instinct I will never like it, it doesn't end up in my web shop, I will never offer something that's not right for sale on Quintessentially French - it goes straight into the Vide Grenier box when I get home.
+(French residents, and even professional sellers like me, can have an occasional clear out and sell their own possessions at Vide Greniers or ‘empty your attic’ car boot / garage sale without falling foul of the strict French selling rules.)

 What makes a piece right?
 For me it is something that is well made, has a pleasing form and is made of an attractive material but above all shows the signs of its age and past life.
 A treasure to me is honest, timeworn and bears the scars of its history with pride (a bit like me really!).
 If I ignore my instinct and leave a piece behind, it haunts my memory and I have to go back for it!